db47h/grog/README.md

 Press the escape key to quit.

+The "ups" value in the top right corner of the screen is 1/(average_render_time) and can be misleading: you can have 60 fps and 120 ups but with the CPU at only 10% load and its clock speed well below its maximum.
+So 120 ups here doesn't mean that you can draw twice as many sprites, it's in fact much more.
+The actual limit is when the ups value gets very close to the fps value.

 On Linux, more precisely Ubuntu 18.04, there are a few animation hiccups when NOT running in fullscreen mode.
 This is the same for all OpenGL applications.
 Just run in fullscreen if you need smooth animations.